-FHA borrowers have a bigger budget when it comes to buying a home in 2020.
-The Department of Housing and Urban Development (HUD) increased FHA loan limits for most U.S. counties in 2020.
+FHA borrowers have a bigger budget when it comes to buying a home in 2021.
+The Department of Housing and Urban Development (HUD) increased FHA loan limits for most U.S. counties this year.
 Here’s what to know if you’re looking for a mortgage with a low down payment.

 What is an FHA loan limit?

 These limits are the maximum amounts that the FHA (Federal Housing Administration) will insure for different categories of homes mortgage loans–for example, single-family homes and duplexes–in different counties in each state.
 Loan limits, which vary with local housing values, are calculated and updated annually, and are influenced by the conventional loan limits set by Fannie Mae and Freddie Mac.

 An FHA mortgage loan is one issued by an FHA-approved lender and insured by the FHA.
 Designed for low- to moderate-income borrowers, FHA loans enable borrowers to qualify with lower minimum down payments and lower credit scores than are required for many conventional loans (those not guaranteed or insured by a government agency).

 For single-family home loans this year, these limits range from a floor of $356,362 an increase of more than $20,000 over 2020, to a ceiling of $822,375, an increase of nearly $60,000.